 This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 (the “Act”) and constitutes Experian Limited’s slavery and human trafficking statement for the financial year ended 31 March 2017.

 Experian plc and its subsidiary companies are committed to protecting our organisation and those people at risk from exposure to slavery or people trafficking in our supply chain, both via directly employed staff and staff working on our behalf via third party vendors.

 We are the leading global information services company, providing data and analytical tools to our clients around the world.
 We help businesses to manage credit risk, prevent fraud, target marketing offers and automate decision making.

-We also help people to check their credit report and credit score, and protect
+We also help people to check their credit report and credit score, and protect against identity theft.

 Our employees are all provided with a written contract of employment and undertake training in relation to our ethical code and standards.
 Experian has a Global Code of Conduct and takes its responsibility for implementing this Code very seriously.
-We appreciate the key role that Experian employees play in maintaining high standards and the Code gives a clear understanding of Experian’s approach to professional and ethical standards and to ensure that employees know exactly what is expected so that they can play their part in helping Experian meet those standards.
-Each employee has a personal responsibility to read the Code, as well as to ensure that they fully understand our obligations and the consequences associated with any breach of those obligations.
+We appreciate the key role that Experian employees play in maintaining high standards and the Code gives a clear understanding of Experian’s approach to professional and ethical standards and ensures that employees know exactly what is expected so that they can play their part in helping Experian meet those standards.
+Each employee has a personal responsibility to read the Code, as well as to ensure that they fully understand their obligations and the consequences associated with any breach of those obligations.

 We provide a global confidential helpline where our employees can report concerns anonymously 24 hours per day.
 These reports are reviewed by the Head of Global Internal Audit.